 FALL.
+Pre-Requisites: AEPI 530D or AEPI 540D as prerequisite or by special permission to enroll.
 People who manage disease, injury, or disability prevention and control programs have an ongoing need for reliable information about the status of these health problems among the populations they serve.
 The process that public health agencies use to collect, manage, analyze, interpret, and disseminate this information is called surveillance.
 This course aims to provide the mid-career learner with the tools needed to design and manage a surveillance system and to be a critical and informed user of surveillance data.